-The EU came to its decision after years of wrangling going back to 2002, with member countries, green members of the European Parliament, and activist groups, many of which called for an outright ban on the herbicide.
+The EU came to its decision after years of wrangling going back to 2002, with member countries, green members of the European Parliament, and activist groups.
+Glyphosate is authorized for use in the EU until December 2022, but anti-pesticide groups continue to push for an outright ban of the herbicide.

 So far, only the International Agency for Research on Cancer (IARC), the cancer research arm of WHO that has come under criticism for bias on certain chemicals, has connected glyphosate to cancer in humans.
 In 2015, IARC declared glyphosate a Class 2a hazard, putting it in the “probably carcinogenic to humans” category.
 However, the US Environmental Protection Agency, the European Commission and other health and environmental agencies have declared it safe as used, and it’s licensed in 130 countries.

 Later, the authorization for copper sulfate, a fungicide considered the only realistic antifungal tool that organic farmers are permitted to use, appeared at first to have a far easier pathway from the EU and member countries.

 The European Union executive proposed renewing the license for copper sulfate and other copper compounds for five years.
 This proposal came after a one-year extension approved in December 2017 that allowed food regulators to analyze the latest science.
 The proposal was delayed again with no clear deadline, but the EU made a decision by year-end 2018.